signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 We can compute a *modified* version of the SVD for $\textbf{Z}$ called the *soft-thresholded SVD* formed by taking $\textbf{D}$ and shrinking the entries on its diagonal toward 0 by a value $\lambda$, setting an entry $d_i$ equal to 0 if $\lvert d_i \rvert \le \lambda$.[^soft] With the modified matrix $\textbf{D}^\star$, we can compute the soft-thresholded SVD as $S_\lambda(\textbf{Z}) = \textbf{U} \textbf{D}^\star \textbf{V}^\intercal$.

 [^soft]: Soft-thresholding is basically solving a $L^1$ regularized cost function very rapidly by looking at the first derivative.
 Refer back to the theoretical discussion in *Linear Regression: Regularization* for some related details.
+We can therefore think of soft-thresholded SVD as a sort of $L^1$ regularized version of SVD.

 The connection between $\textbf{A} \textbf{B}^\intercal$ and $\textbf{Z}$ lies in the somewhat remarkable relation